Searching google for Real estate agents Toronto or Realtors Toronto is actually two different searches, despite what most people think.

 This code which has been in use since just before the dawn of the 20th century sees to it that the business of the realtor is conducted in a completely open-handed manner.
 It covers every corner of the business responsibilities of a realtor, even to very basic affairs such as dictating how a realtor is to behave before, during and after each transaction with a willing homebuyer.

-Protecting the interests of the homebuyer is one thing that is considered top priority in the real estate world.
+Protecting the interests of the homebuyer is one thing that is considered top priority in the real estate world (see this case of a costly lesson for a Newmarket couple).
 This is a major reason why violation of the code of ethics by a realtor is always followed by strict penalties.
 Often times, when a realtor is discovered to be in breach of these standards, the body in charge of overseeing the affairs of realtors, the Canadian Real Estate Association almost certainly terminates the membership of such realtor.

 Although not in great detail, quite a lot has been said about this prestigious organization.
 The Canadian Real Estate Association or CREA, for short is basically the regulatory body that oversees everything relating to the actions of personnel in the real estate niche in the entire country.
 A major difference between the real estate agent and the realtor is the position that the realtor holds in relation to the Canadian Real Estate Association.